The other day, I was checking my social media and was very surprised to see my monthly unique viewers on Pinterest was 2.2 million. Um, what?

 Tailwind is basically a scheduling tool for pins.
 Another fantastic feature it has is Tailwind Tribes and these are available for free as long as you have a Tailwind account.
 They are similar to Pinterest group boards.
 I actually prefer them to group boards on Pinterest – I find the members are generally more engaging, and you are able to see if your pins are being shared by others.
 More information about Tailwind Tribes is available here.

 I’d love to say I cracked Pinterest by myself, but I didn’t.
 This e-course* taught me everything I know.
-At the time of writing, the course is $32 (roughly £25) but I assure you, it’s a worthwhile investment.
+I assure you, it’s a worthwhile investment.
 Once you’ve bought it, you can access it at any time, so if you need a refresher, it’s there!
 I’m actually going to set aside some time to revisit it to see if I can make any improvements.

 I’m pretty sure I’d be in trouble if I shared all of the information it contains, so what I will say is this: before I completed this course, I was completely lost and had no idea where to start.
 As you can see, it covers everything you could possibly need to know to dive into the world of Pinterest!
 It’s incredibly easy to follow and broken down into manageable chunks so you can tackle a little bit at a time.